-Dependent on the choice of 'Areas grouped by' the dropdown is then populated (in the example above: choosing 'Deprivation decile' determines that a choice of deprivation deciles are offered - Most deprived selected in this instance).
-Subsequently options are offered in 'Area', these are based on the previous selections: e.g. Birmingham is one of the Counties/UAs in the Most deprived decile.
+Dependent on the choice of 'Areas grouped by' the drop down underneath is populated (in the example above: choosing 'PHE Centre' determines that centres are offered to choose from - Thames Valley was selected here).
+Subsequently options are offered in 'Area', these are based on the previous selections: E.g. Oxfordshire is one of the Counties/UAs in Thames Valley.